 Here’s a prediction: by the end of the decade, most new cars will use LED light bulbs.
 Halogen and xenon bulbs will be a thing of the past.
 This change will occur because LED light bulbs reduce fuel consumption and exhaust emissions.

 An engine’s alternator provides the electricity for the lights of a car.
 The more electricity the alternator has to supply, the harder the engine has to work.

-LEDs and Audi
+LED light bulbs and Audi

 In 2008, the combined fuel saving of Audi cars with LED DRLs was 10 million litres.
 The reduction in carbon emissions was 25,000 tonnes.

-LEDs can make motoring safer
+LED light bulbs can make motoring safer

 Car engineers at Audi are now working on “intelligent” LED headlights.
 The LED light bulbs will adjust their brightness according to speed, weather conditions and the distance between vehicles.

 For example, electronics within a car will calculate the distance to an oncoming vehicle.
 As the vehicle approaches, the LED light bulbs in the headlights will become less bright.
 This prevents temporary blinding of the driver.

 So if you buy a new car in the future, check the specs.
 Don’t be surprised to see LED light bulbs featuring in them.